 Olson’s body was found lying alongside a wall near the entrance of the apartment.
 Salatel told the court that blood splatters found on the wall match those found on the pair of shorts believed to be worn by Littlewolf the night of the murder.
 He testified that the shorts were recovered from a garbage can in the bathroom at the M & H gas station, 1230 W. Michigan St.

-Page 2 of 2 - An issue of the alleged murder weapon also arose during Salatel’s testimony.
+An issue of the alleged murder weapon also arose during Salatel’s testimony.

 Jurors were shown photographs of a small, plastic-handled steak knife found lying in a pool of blood between Olson’s head and arm.
 The upside of the knife appeared to be completely free of blood, other than a small amount found at the tip of the blade, and it was not consistent with having been used in a violent murder, Saletel testified.